OneKey-Network/addressability-framework/mvp-spec/participants-publishers-requirements.md

 ## Goal of the document

-This document describes what is required to participate in the Prebid Addressability Framework (PAF) as a Publisher.
+This document describes what is required for a Publisher to participate in the Prebid Addressability Framework (PAF).

 ## Overview

+The Prebid Addressability Framework instantiates an audit trail for ad displays.
 To participate in PAF, a Publisher has to implement the following features:
-* The generation of the Seeds of the Addressable Contents;
+* Generate Seeds for ad slots
-* The emission of Transmissions to the SSP;
+* Send Transmissions Requests with a Seed to SSP
-* The support of the Audit Log for the user;
+* Make available  the Audit Log to the user
-* The exposition of an Identity endpoint.
+* Expose an Identity endpoint, so that participants can verify the the publisher's signature.

 The following diagram introduces an overview of this setup: